muratk5n/thirdwave/en/README.md

 ---

 Anti-semitism, critical of Israel.. what's the difference.
-People's eyes will float, brains not registering anything past "anti-", and the right corners will get the message.
+People's eyes will float, brains not registering anything past "anti-", but the right corners will get the message.

 ---